 B.A., Rutgers University; M.A., Ph.D., University of California (Berkeley)

-I enjoy spending time with my husband and two children, Flora and Anthony, especially when it comes to dining out on burritos, or going to the new Indian restaurant in Wellesley: delicious!
 I like to travel, especially by train and to the Atlantic coast of France.
-I love swimming in Wellesley's Morses Pond on a warm summer day.
+I love swimming with my kids in Dug Pond in Natick on a warm summer day.